NOT-LPC/notlpc-concept/content/pharmacy-contract/_index.md

 ---
 title: Pharmacy Funding
 linktitle: Pharmacy Funding Overview
-description: North of TYne LPC, who, what, we are and working with us
+description: North of Tyne LPC, who, what, we are and working with us
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01